RRThivyan/My_Projects/Medical_FAQ_Chatbot/README.md

     pip install -r requirements.txt
     ```

-3.  **Set up your OpenAI API key**:
+3.  **Set up your Azure OpenAI API key**:
     -   Create a `.env` file in the project root.
-    -   Add your OpenAI API key and endpoint to the `.env` file:
+    -   Add your Azure OpenAI API key and endpoint to the `.env` file:
         ```
         OPENAI_API_ENDPOINT="your-api-endpoint"
         OPENAI_API_KEY="your-api-key"
         ```

 4.  **Create the vector store**:
-    -   Make sure the `medicalqa.csv` file is in the parent directory.
+    -   Make sure the `medicalqa.csv` file is in the same directory as the scripts.
     -   Run the `create_vectorstore.py` script:
         ```bash
         python create_vectorstore.py